legeneek/admin-be/README.md

 /userinfo | GET | | get current logined user info

 # authorization
-- use auth middleware to enable auth.
+- two token created in cookie after user login. jwt token is https only, csrf token is not.
-- two token created in cookie after user login. jwt token is httsp only, csrf token is not.
+- csrf token need to be send in the request header 'x-csrf-token'.
-- csrf token need to be send in the request header 'x-csrf-token'
+- jwt token need to be send in cookie.
-- jwt token need to be send in cookie
+- use koa-jwt and auth middleware to make authorization work. koa-jwt middleware check the jwt token, auth middleware check the csrf token.